Introducing eggplant varieties, characteristics, recipes, and more: a versatile vegetable that can be used in any dish!

 procedure

-1. Cut off the eggplant and cut it into 3-4cm thick circles, or cut it in two vertically, soak it in water to remove any scum and wipe off the drain.
+1. Cut off the stems of the eggplants and slice them into 3-4cm thick slices or cut them in half lengthwise.
+Soak them in water to remove the bitterness and wipe off any excess water

-2. Heat the frying oil to 170°C, add eggplant and fry it, drain well and sprinkle with a little salt.
+2. Heat the frying oil to 170°C, add the eggplant and fry, then drain the oil well and sprinkle with a little salt

-3. Peel the tomatoes, remove the seeds and cut them into 5mm cubes, and sprinkle with a little salt.
+3. Peel the tomatoes, remove the seeds, cut into 5mm cubes and sprinkle with a little salt

-5. Place tomatoes, cheese and chopped basil on the fried eggplant in turn, and bake in an oven at 180-200°C until the cheese melts.
+5. Place the tomato, cheese, and chopped basil on the fried eggplant in that order, and bake in an oven at 180-200°C until the cheese is melted

-6. Place in a bowl and garnish with the leftover basil.
+6. Serve in serving bowls and garnish with the remaining basil

 summary